collegebdeb/H23_UEJ3_Equipe04/README.md

 - Nicolas Larralde
 - Tommy Aubin

-## Légal
+## Legal
-Le code source de ce "repository" est destiné à un usage non commercial uniquement.
-Si vous utilisez le code source, vous ne pouvez pas facturer à d'autres l'accès à celui-ci ou à tout travail dérivé de celui-ci.
-Tous les assets (textures, sons, etc.) ont été trouvés sur internet (soit achetés sur l'Asset Store, soit auprès d'autres sources).
+The source code in this repository is for non-commercial use only.
+If you use the source code you may not charge others for access to it or any derivative work thereof.
+All the assets (textures, sounds, etc.) were found on the internet (either purchased from the Asset Store or from other sources).